martymac/fpart/docs/www.fpart.org/docs/fpsync.md

 ![Fpsync](img/Fpsync.png)

-# What is Fpsync ?
+# What is fpsync ?

 To demonstrate fpart possibilities, a program called 'fpsync' is provided within the tools/ directory.
 This tool is a shell script that wraps fpart(1) and